Shark Bay World Heritage Area

-With so many places of rich beauty, history and cultural significance, National Landscapes aims to make the traveller’s life easier by pointing out those truly iconic, must-see destinations in Australia.
+With so many places of rich beauty, history and cultural significance in Australia, the National Landscapes initiative aims to make the traveller’s life easier by pointing out those truly iconic, must-see destinations.

-- World Heritage listed sites – Shark Bay became a World Heritage site in 1991, and is one of only a handful of sites around the world to meet all four natural criteria to become listed.
+- World Heritage Listing Shark Bay is a World Heritage Area (see this page for more info).
 The Ningaloo Reef has also recently been nominated for World Heritage status.

-- Significant sites around Shark Bay – Numerous sites contribute to the Shark Bay area’s World Heritage status, including the stromatolites at Hamelin Pool and Shell Beach.
+- Significant Sites Numerous sites contribute to the Shark Bay World Heritage status, including the stromatolites at Hamelin Pool and Shell Beach.

-- Iconic natural events – there’s always something gracing nature’s calendar on the Coral Coast.
-From whale sharks at Ningaloo to turtle nesting season and dugongs, no matter what time of the year you visit, there will be a natural spectacle on show.
+- Iconic Natural Events There’s always something gracing nature’s calendar on the Coral Coast.
+From whale sharks at Ningaloo to turtle nesting season and dugongs.